kza40/SpaceShipFinder/docs/readme.md

 ## Challenges Faced
 - **Mathematics and Mechanics**: Designing the logic for how spaceships would move and interact was one of the most challenging aspects of development.

----

-## Future Enhancements
-- Add more difficulty levels.
-- Implement animations for spaceship movement.
-- Integrate a leaderboard to track high scores.